-Membership in FSCC's student nursing organization is open to current nursing students and those students interested innursing.
+Membership in FSCC's student nursing organization is open to current nursing students and those students interested in nursing.
 Nursing students are highly encouraged to join.
 The SNO provides student with opportunities to develop professional and leadership skills.
-Fund raising projects are implemented to support departmental activities such as professionalism awards, pinning ceremony, SNO luncheons, and Battle of the Classes contest.
-Community service projects are sponsored that contribute to health related needs such as participating in food drives, adopting families at Christmas time, and teddy bear clinics.
-One goal of this organization is to promote a positive image of the nursing profession.
+Students who join SNO will find a support system in fellow members, attend monthly meetings, and participate in community events and fundraising events.
+The fundraising activities throughout the semester are used for such things as SNO luncheons, snacks for the nursing students, pinning ceremony, and professionalism awards.
+Community service projects SNO is involved with include food drives, teddy bear clinics, and blood pressure clinics at sporting events or women's luncheons.
+One main goal of this organization is to promote a positive image of the nursing profession.